 Collaborating for higher value

-At Solvay, we work with customers, academia, start-ups and other companies to leverage multiple ideas and find the best solutions.
-We call this collective effort “open innovation” and we currently manage 100 collaborative projects.
-For over 30 years, we have embraced this concept and by working alongside others with complementary skills to our own, we have enhanced the Research & Innovation process.
-And together, we all share in a higher value.
+At Solvay, we work with customers, academia, start-ups and other companies to leverage multiple ideas and find the best solutions for our customers.
+We call this collective effort “open innovation”.
+For more than 30 years, we have embraced this concept by working alongside others with complementary skills to our own.